KaushikiAgrawal/NavigusRound2/README.md

 MySQL version :
 5.0.27-community-nt

+Tables in the database:-
+Registration table and Logged in table
 Registration page:-
 The User will register through this page after entering some basic information i.e. Fname,lname,Email